mysuperlink/Javascript-concepts/rapid_fire/README.md

 	});

+Event Bubbling
+	Its the procedure how our event travels from child to parent node.
+It can be stopped by event.stopPropogation();

 Explain difference between proto vs prototype
 	Prototype is the property of the constructor function.
 	_proto_ is the internal property of any object pointing to its prototype.